Published

 • Keep it boring.
 No re-platforming, no schema changes, just “same Postgres elsewhere”.

-• Low downtime was fine, but not zero-downtime.
-This isn’t a bank.
+• Low downtime was fine, but zero-downtime was not required.

 • Don’t fight permissions.
 Managed Postgres products all have slightly different roles/privileges.